Ceramics I Love (Contemporary, Pt. I)

-Top row, left to right: Ron Nagle, Cindy Kolodziejski, Scott Rench, Brad Schwieger and Michael Lucero.
+From top left, First row: Ron Nagle, Cindy Kolodziejski, Scott Rench, Brad Schwieger and Michael Lucero.
 Second row: Kathy Butterly, Leopold Foulem and Maren Kloppmann.
-Third row: Andrew Martin, Kathryn Finnerty and Michael Sherrill.
+Last row: Andrew Martin, Kathryn Finnerty and Michael Sherrill.
 Not pictured: Adrian Saxe.

 I don’t consider the work of the artists pictured above —and the next couple of groupings I hope to add in future posts— influences.
 It’s hard to define, but I differentiate between “favorites” and “influences”.
 The pictured works are vessels, wall pieces and sculptures I enjoy, appreciate and just plain love (like I want them in my house, love) by artists I respect.
 Sometimes we like things specifically because they are different from what we make (do, or wear).